Penalties and fines.

 Therefore, Failure to correct the violation will incur a fine of 25$ – 100$; With additional charges of 10$ per day, until the violation is finally corrected and recorded.

-Hence, failure to correct the violation within the given time frame; Will incur a fine of 50$ per day (for buildings with 5 or less dwelling units). likewise, 50$ – 150$ per violation ( for buildings with 5 and above dwelling units); Plus an additional 125$ per day, and a 250$ for heat and water violations, per day.
+Hence, failure to correct the violation within the given time frame; Will incur a fine of 50$ per day (for buildings with 5 or fewer dwelling units). likewise, 50$ – 150$ per violation ( for buildings with 5 and above dwelling units); Plus an additional 125$ per day, and 250$ for heat and water violations, per day.

 It would be beneficial for the building owner, to ensure he keeps a steady watch on those building violation codes.
 Also, ensures he maintains his commercial residence in other, to avoid receiving an issued violation.
 And, if the building owner has already received a notice of violation; Then he should ensure the violations are corrected, before the appointed correction date.
 In other to avoid those fines and penalties; Also, to ensure the safety of those dwelling in those living units.